Why we started Risk Ledger

 Clients join our platform and can immediately connect with their suppliers, who are already on Risk Ledger, to gain visibility of their security controls through the use of connection requests - akin to a secure social network.
 Any suppliers who aren't already on the platform can be invited within minutes.
 This allows large organisations to very quickly and affordably gather, analyse and act on a wealth of meaningful security data from their suppliers.

 Our platform then guides suppliers with no security expertise to implement and maintain a security programme with ease - and for free.
-The affect of this is to increase suppliers’ engagement with their own security and reduce the number of security risks lurking in the supply chain.
+The effect of this is to increase suppliers' engagement with their own security and reduce the number of security risks lurking in the supply chain.
 Suppliers only share their security profile with clients if they accept a connection request or join the platform after being invited - giving both clients and suppliers control over the data they share.

 We have already helped our initial customers collect supplier data up to 70% faster than they were previously able to and reduced their per-supplier costs by up to 90%.